Blog Post

 Additionally, we had to disable one of the major improvements to WebAssembly startup time: streaming compilation.
 This makes it harder to compare between the WebAssembly results and our JavaScript-fallback1 results, as the latter can’t use this optimization.
 We want a score that can easily be compared across a wide variety of browsers, and to make this possible, we had to remove the network speed noise from the equation.

 Our WebAssembly payload is also rather unusual.
 Much of the size of our WebAssembly artifact is attributed to special cases in the PDF spec that might not be executed for every document.
 We want our PDF viewer to deliver the best results no matter the device.
-This is a factor where asm.js excels, as it only needs to compile functions when they are actually run.
+This is a factor where asm.js excels, as it only needs to compile functions when they’re actually run.

 Results